argilla-io/argilla/README.md

 </a>
 </p>

-Argilla is a **collaboration platform for AI engineers and domain experts** that require **high-quality outputs, full data ownership, and overall efficiency**.
+Argilla is a collaboration tool for AI engineers and domain experts who need to build high-quality datasets for their projects.
 > [!NOTE]
 > This README represents the release candidate for the 2.0.0 SDK version.
 The README for the last stable version of the 1x SDK can be found [1.x](./argilla-v1/README.md)